shelleywong/CSCI211-Course-Materials/Labs/README.md

 Among other things, bash scripts are useful for running tests, as they allow you to automate command line tasks that you would otherwise have to type out manually (for each test and for each time the tests need to be rerun).<br>

-Many of the directories in 211-starter-pack/211 include a subdirectory called `tests` that contains a set of sample tests.
+Many of the directories in CSCI211 starter-repo `211/` include a subdirectory called `tests` that contains a set of sample tests.
 You can use the `run_tests` file to automatically test your program against all of the tests included in the `tests` subdirectory. `run_tests` will produce a `results` directory that will contain the output from your program for each test (standard output in a \*.myout file, standard error output in a \*.myerr file, etc)<br>

-This is how you could use `run_tests`, `vd`, and `vde` to test lab02_even (a directory that contains a `tests` subdirectory):<br>

-If you are working from within the 211-starter-pack, you can use the run_tests script from the `bin` directory (in this case, using an executable named `myprog`) with the following command (if your directory is set up differently, you may need to update the path to the script):
+If you are working from within your CSCI 211 repo, you can use the run_tests script from the `bin` directory (in this case, using an executable named `myprog`) with the following command (if your directory is set up differently, you may need to update the path to the script):

 ```
 $ ../../bin/run_tests myprog